Tex4D: Zero-shot 4D Scene Texturing with Video Diffusion Models: Experiments

-\paragraph{Baselines.}To the best of our knowledge, no existing studies directly address the task of multi-view consistent video generation guided by untextured mesh sequences, as our method does.
-Consequently, we adapted six recent methods and rendered the input (untextured mesh renders and depth maps) according to their configurations to serve as baselines.
-These baselines include DDIM inversion-based video stylization methods and video generation methods with different control mechanisms, including PnP-Diffusion~\citep{Tumanyan2023pnp}, Text2Video-Zero~\citep{text2video-zero}, TokenFlow~\citep{geyer2023tokenflow}, Generative Rendering~\citep{cai2023genren}, LatentMan~\citep{eldesokey2024latentman}, and Gen-1~\citep{esser2023structure}.
-PnP-Diffusion is an image style transfer method that is conditioned on the attention feature of the input image by DDIM inversion.
-We extended the method to stylize videos on a frame-by-frame basis for comparison, aligning with previous work~\citep{geyer2023tokenflow}.
-Built upon cross-frame attention, Text2Video-Zero guides the video by warping latents to implicitly enhance video dynamics, and we utilized their official extension, which supports depth control.
-TokenFlow, Generative Rendering, and LatentMan study frame relations in latent space and establish feature correspondences through nearest neighbor matching, UV maps, and DensePose features, respectively.
-Gen-1 is a video-to-video model that learns the structure of input videos and transforms the input content (untextured mesh renders) into stylized outputs.
-Given the availability of the source code for Generative Rendering, we utilize the experimental results presented in their video demos for qualitative comparison.
+\textbf{Baselines.} To our knowledge, no existing studies tackle dynamic texture generation.
+We adopt eight recent methods, rendering the input based on their configurations to establish baselines, including Text-to-4D methods, video stylization methods and video generation methods with various control mechanisms.
+SV4D~\citep{xie2024sv4d} and L4GM~\citep{ren2024l4gm} are text-to-4D methods, both taking a front view as the input.
+PnP-Diffusion~\citep{Tumanyan2023pnp} is an image stylization method that guides the generation with DDIM features.
+We extend the method on a frame-by-frame basis for comparison, aligning with previous work~\citep{geyer2023tokenflow}.
+Built upon cross-frame attention, Text2Video-Zero~\citep{text2video-zero} guides the video by warping latents to enhance video dynamics implicitly.
+We leverage its official extension for comparison.
+TokenFlow~\citep{geyer2023tokenflow}, Generative Rendering~\citep{cai2023genren}, and LatentMan~\citep{eldesokey2024latentman} establish latent correspondences through nearest neighbor and DensePose features.
+Gen-1~\citep{esser2023structure} is a video-to-video model that transforms the untextured mesh renders into stylized outputs.
+Given the lack of the source code for Generative Rendering, we utilize the experimental results presented in their video demos for qualitative comparison.
+Additionally, we compare our method with the texture generation method Text2Tex~\citep{chen2023text2tex}.